KeremAR/Homelab-SharedLibrary/README.md

 src/com/company/jenkins/ImageArtifactManifest.groovy
 ```

-Used by image scan, SBOM, and push helpers to parse image artifact manifests.
+Used by image scan, SBOM, and push library steps to parse image artifact manifests.

 It keeps this format consistent: